 Number of reserve members:

-The Squad is backed by a small structure called Mission X, which is the only active part remaining within the larger, but hollowed-out, Task Force X framework.
+The Squad is backed by a small structure called Mission X. It is the only active part remaining within the larger, but hollowed-out, Task Force X framework.

 Known former members: